-The analysts surveyed by Thomson Financial/First Call expect a 13.4 percent increase in earnings for the S&P 500 in the third quarter of 2003, and a 13.7 percent increase for calendar year

-2003.
-In the third quarter, the growth of earnings are expected to be greatest for the energy and technology sectors, while earnings for the telecom and utilities sectors are expected to fall.
+The analysts surveyed by Thomson Financial/First Call expect a 14.5 percent increase in earnings for the S&P 500 in the third quarter of 2003, and a 16.6 percent increase for calendar year 2003.
+In the third quarter, the growth of earnings are expected to be greatest for the energy and technology sectors, while earnings for the telecom, utilities, and capital goods sectors are expected to fall.
 Though most numbers are down slightly since January, the relatively small decreases in the projections are seen as a positive sign for earnings growth (figure 9).

-The macro projections from strategists for the growth of earnings for the Standard and Poor's 500 index over the next two years have been revised upward to 14.6 percent in the second quarter of 2003.
-The S&P 500 trailing price-earnings ratio increased from 28.0 in the first quarter to 28.6 in the second quarter.
+The macro projections from strategists for the growth of earnings for the Standard and Poor's 500 index over the next two years have been revised downward to 14.4 percent in the second quarter of 2003.
+The S&P 500 trailing price-earnings ratio was 28.0, unchanged between the first and second quarters.
 During the second quarter, the price-earnings ratio for the Russell 2000 index increased to 26.8 from 24.6.
-The 2003 second quarter forecast for the S&P 500 forward price-to-operating-earnings ratio, using bottom-up forecasts from analysts, decreased to 17.3 from 17.7 in the first quarter (figure 10).
+The 2003 third quarter forecast for the S&P 500 forward price-to-operating-earnings ratio, using bottom-up forecasts from analysts, increased to 17.6 from 17.5 in the second quarter (figure 10).